-'Applicants will be expected to work closely with those directly affected by their proposals to evolve designs that take account of the views of the community.
-Proposals that can demonstrate this in developing the design of the new development should be looked on more favourably.'
+'Applicants should work closely with those directly affected by their proposals to evolve designs that take account of the views of the community.
+Applications that can demonstrate early, proactive and effective engagement with the community should be looked on more favourably than those that cannot.'